 Three of his books are available:

-Beyond the Trees is Shoalts latest release and a compulsive page turner.
+- is Shoalts latest release and a compulsive page turner.
 In it, the adventurer touches on the history of Northern exploration and describes his solo 2500-mile journey across arctic Canada.
 It’s a non-stop danger-laden thrill ride and the perfect gift for the young explorer.

 A History of Canada in 10 Maps: Adam reveals Canadian history and geography to be far more fascinating than what was taught in public school.